- Code INTR8067

 Upon successful completion, students will have the knowledge and skills to:

-1. US security interests and objectives in the Asia-Pacific region;
+- Understand how US security interests and objectives operate in the Asia-Pacific region

-2. The factors (both internal and external) which shape those interests;
+- Appreciate the factors (both internal and external) which shape those interests

-3. The instruments (economic, political and military) that Washington uses in pursuing those interests; and
+- Identify the instruments (economic, political and military) that Washington uses in pursuing those interests

-4. The medium-to-longer term prospects for a continued American interest and influence in the region.
+- Critically analyse the medium-to-longer term prospects for a continued American interest and influence in the region

 The course is conducted through seminars with an emphasis on interactive teaching aimed at engaging all students in active participation.